-Sasha Maps is a GWT-based library for displaying and interacting with maps in the browser (similar to the client side of Google Maps API).
+Sasha Maps is a GWT-based SDK for displaying and interacting with maps in the browser (similar to the client side of Google Maps API).

 Resources